WebReflection/ucontent/README.md

 `;
 ```

-Including `html`, all pre-generated content can be passed along, automatically avoiding minification of the same content per each request.
+All pre-generated content can be passed along, automatically avoiding minification of the same content per each request.

 ```js
 // will be re-used and minified only once